Are There Any Army Apprenticeships?

 Military Engineering Construction Technician – Level 3

-The tasks involved in the apprenticeship will be wide-ranging in nature and will include erecting and repairing all manner of masonry structures as well as laying concrete flooring and installing and maintaining any fixtures and fittings required.
 All of this requires a number of different construction skills and disciplines and you will learn many skills from the entire spectrum of construction skills.

-Find an Apprenticeship Today
+Find Army Apprenticeships Today

 Share This Story!

-Last Updated: Wednesday February 8 2023
+Last Updated: Sunday September 17 2023

 Go to Top